 Key Sessions and Speakers at the Largest Social Innovation Summit

-We were privileged to have some amazing speakers and sessions at the 2016 Collaborative + Classy Awards this June.
+We were privileged to have some amazing speakers and sessions at the 2016 Collaborative + Classy Awards.
 This social innovation summit was a gathering of some 1,000 of the world’s most inspiring and accomplished social sector professionals and culminated in the Classy Awards, a ceremony which recognizes programs for their excellence in social innovation.

 The attendees and speakers of the Collaborative came together to gain a fresh perspective and newfound energy to tackle the world’s most challenging social problems.
 Enough to whet your palate?

 Here’s a taste of the experience offered at the 2016 Collaborative + Classy Awards.

 This year at the Collaborative, we mixed up our approach to the typical keynote speech by featuring a small group of speakers who spoke around a shared topic.
 These TED talk-style speeches were designed to inform, inspire, and keep you engaged.

 Keynotes covered topics such as The Future of Funding and What Does Social Innovation Look Like Today?

 Specifically, The Future of Funding addressed the emerging finance trends that empower social impact organizations to solve problems.
 Speakers included:

 - Cheryl Dorsey, Echoing Green

 - Debra Schwartz, MacArthur Foundation